marceloponceardon/jules-ferguson.com/README.md

     - Run `npm install` to install dependencies.
     - Run `npm start` to start the application.
     - Run `npm run dev` to start the application in development mode.
-    - Run `npm build` to build the application.

 ## `.env` Configuration
 - `frontend/.env`: